How can I fix the connection to my Amazon EC2 instance or elastic network interface that has an attached Elastic IP address?

 3. On the Security tab, select the security group associated with the Amazon EC2 instance that has an Elastic IP address attached to it.

-6. On the Networking tab, select the elastic network interface that has the attached Elastic IP address.
+6. On the Networking tab, first select the elastic network interface that has the attached Elastic IP address.
 Then, select the elastic network interface ID.

 7. On the Details tab, select the associated subnet ID.

 8. On the Network ACL tab, confirm that the inbound and outbound rules of the network ACL allow traffic to your port or protocol.
 You can add inbound and outbound rules if you don't have them.
+For more information, see 3.
+Add and delete rules.

-Note: Be sure that your default route points to an internet gateway (not a NAT gateway).
+Note: Be sure that your default route points to an internet gateway, not a NAT gateway.
 A NAT gateway doesn't allow inbound connections from the internet, except for the response traffic for an outgoing connection.

-10. Retry connecting to your instance.
+10. Connect to your instance.

 • Review the flow logs for your instance's elastic network interface.
 Check to confirm that the traffic to and from your source IP is recognized on the elastic network interface.